denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
-- Get chain id and ensure use is connected to the correct chain.
-If it isn't, request they add that chain/swap.
-Metamask should also popup for this when user clicks change or add chain
 - ensure inline css is refactored to module (except for antd specific ones)
 - refactor any other code properly
 - deploy to live environment (both smart contract and frontend).